DavidBustamanteL/-InferenceOrderings/README.md

 - Different rank levels are joined with ">".

-Each respondent therefore contributes exactly one ordering string.
+Each respondent, therefore, contributes exactly one ordering string.

+## 3. Frequency Vector Construction (make_vec13)

+For each triplet:

+- 1. Ordering strings are tabulated.
+- 2. A fixed-length vector of length 13 is created.
+- 3. The order of entries matches ord_levels exactly.

+Missing ordering types receive zero counts.

+Outputs:

+- vec_list: raw frequency counts
+- prop_list: normalized proportions (counts divided by total)